rivers-in-bhutan

 blog-images

 You know what's super cool?
 The famous rivers of Bhutan have personalities!
 Let’s start with the big daddy—the Drangme Chhu, aka the Manas River, once it flows into India.
 It's Bhutan's longest river, originating from the high glacial peaks of eastern Bhutan.
-It's a tributary of the mighty Brahmaputra and stretches over 400 kilometers, carving through the dzongkhags (districts) of Trashigang, Mongar, and Pemagatshel before crossing into Assam.
+It's a tributary of the mighty Brahmaputra and stretches over 400 Kilometers, carving through the dzongkhags (districts) of Trashigang, Mongar, and Pemagatshel before crossing into Assam.

 It took us three bone-jarring days on mountain roads to reach the Drangme Chhu in eastern Bhutan, but wow, was it worth it!
 This is definitely one of the famous rivers of Bhutan that most tourists miss out on.